jinpavg/rnbo-unity-webgl/unity-tutorial.md

 ## Phase 0: Tips to avoid pain

-I am new to web development.
-As I began this project, I experienced some pain.
-Please learn from my pain and follow these tips.
 I'll include a longer discussion of these pain-avoidance methods at the end of this tutorial, but to summarize:

 - Test on HTTPS
 - Make sure your local testing server is configured for compressed .js files